pariseed/podman-torbrowser/README.md

 a container image to get and start every time the last version of torbrowser

+## prerequisites
+in oreder to use this container you have to use a system with a Xorg server running, wayland is not supporterd

 ## setup and build the image
 cd podman-torbrowser/ && podman build -t tor .